Matlab-MGEP/MGEP/README.md

 existing metaheuristic algorithms.
 This code is specially implemented to evolve differential evolution (DE) algorithm.
-Please note that results of the other algorithms such as PSO, ABC, Cuckoo Search and CMAES will be add as soon as possible.
+Please note that results of the other algorithms such as PSO, ABC, Cuckoo Search and CMAES will be available  as soon as possible.